 Hanukkah In-Style

 To celebrate the start of the Hanukkah holidays, I have created two arrangements that are using the blue and silver colors usually associated with this celebration.
 The large centerpiece is designed on a ceramic tray of silver color.
 With its geometric pattern, this tray gives an edgy and modern look to the composition, and will have many more future applications in your decor.
+To contrast with the light blue hydrangeas and white carnations, I have used some super green roses that are creating a stunning focal point in both designs.
+The interesting shape and texture of the silver and pod eucalyptus are completing these creations.

 Monday, December 5, 2011